berglh/exemplar/examples/systemd-resolved.md

 ```

 ### 2: nsswitch.conf
-ensure the configuration of your hosts directive in nsswitch looks like this:
+ensure the configuration of your hosts directive in nsswitch looks like this, the order of resolution here indicates the lookup order via your host files, systemd-resolved then multicast dns before returning unavailable. this configuration would fit a typical use case:
 ```
 ~$ sudo vim /etc/nsswitch.conf
 ...